pub struct Label<T> { /* private fields */ }Expand description

 Builder-style method for setting the text color.

-The argument can be either a Color
+The argument can be either a Color or a Key<Color>.

 pub fn with_text_size(self, size: impl Into<KeyOrValue<f64>>) -> Label<T>